THE 25 BEST Cruises from Sydney to New Zealand (with Prices) on Cruise Critic

 14 Nights

-Port: Sydney • Melbourne • Hobart • Fjordland • Dunedin • Christchurch • Tauranga • Paihia • +1 more
+Port: Sydney • Fjordland • Dunedin • Christchurch • Wellington • Tauranga • Paihia • Auckland • +1 more

-Port: Sydney • Moreton Island • Brisbane • Townsville • Cairns • Alotau • Gladstone • Kiriwina • +21 more

 10 Nights